jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) The amount is—
-  (a) excluded income of the minor under section CX 58 (Amounts derived by minors from trusts); and (b) treated as trustee income for the purposes of who pays the relevant tax and who provides the return of income; and (c) subject to the basic rate of income tax set out in schedule 1, part A, clause 3.
+  (a) excluded income of the minor under section CX 58 (Amounts derived by minors from trusts); and (b) treated as trustee income for the purposes of who pays the relevant tax and who provides the return of income; and (c) subject to the basic rate of income tax set out in schedule 1, part A, clause 15.
 Meaning of minor
 (3) For the purposes of this section, and sections HC 36, HC 37, LE 4, and LF 2 (which relate to the treatment of tax credits of beneficiary minors), a minor is a natural person resident in New Zealand who is under 16 years of age on the trust’s balance date for the income year.
 Exclusions
-(4) This section does not apply—
+(4) This section does not apply to—
+  (a) a minor who, for the income year, derives 1 or more of the following:
-  (a) if the total amount of beneficiary income that the minor derives from the trust in the income year is $1,000 or less; or
+    (i) beneficiary income from the trust of $1,000 or less:
+    (ii) a child disability allowance paid under the Social Security Act 2018:
+    (iii) a disability allowance paid under the Social Security Act 2018:
-  (b) to beneficiary income derived—
+  (b) beneficiary income derived from the trust if the trust is—
-    (i) from a trust settled in the way described in section HC 36:
+    (i) settled in a way described in section HC 36:
-    (ii) from a testamentary trust described in section HC 37:
+    (ii) a testamentary trust described in section HC 37:
+    (iii) a disabled beneficiary trust described in section HC 39:
-    (iii) from a Maori authority:
+    (iv) a Maori authority:
-    (iv) directly from a group investment fund:
+    (v) a group investment fund.
-    (v) by a person for whom a child disability allowance is paid under the Social Security Act 2018.
 Relationship with other provisions
 (5) This section overrides sections HC 5, HC 18 to HC 20, HC 22, HC 23, and HC 32.